Best Steaks in Singapore: The Finest Restaurants and Eateries For Premium and Affordable Beef Cuts

 Bedrock Bar & Grill

 The first restaurant in Singapore to introduce the tomahawk back in 2009, the award-winning Bedrock Bar & Grill is a name that any self-respecting carnivore should know.
 Perfect for any occasion, you’ll find an array of grain- and grass-fed steaks here, each sizzled to smoke-kissed succulence over an applewood-fired grill.
 Needless to say, their Tomahawk Steak (market rate based on weight) is the star of the show – a perfectly charred, grain-fed wagyu ribeye best enjoyed with their homemade wholegrain whiskey mustard.
 Like your meat with more carbs?
-The Signature Bedrock Black Pepper Steak Rice Bowl (S$58++) on the three-course set lunch menu boasts tender wagyu petit filet on a bed of beef drippings garlic rice and buttery foie gras.
+The Signature Bedrock Black Pepper Steak Rice Bowl on the three-course set lunch menu boasts tender wagyu petit filet on a bed of beef drippings garlic rice and buttery foie gras.
 Yum.

-Bedrock Bar & Grill is located at Pan Pacific Serviced Suites Orchard #01-05, 96 Somerset Rd, Singapore 238163, p. +65 6238 0054.
-Open daily 12pm–3pm and 6pm– 10.30pm.
+Address: Pan Pacific Serviced Suites Orchard #01-05, 96 Somerset Rd, Singapore 238163

 Bistecca Tuscan Steakhouse